ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 ## Add user tags to a file share
 {: #fs-add-user-tags}

-You can add user tags when to new or existing file shares, modify, and delete tags for a file share with the UI, CLI, and API.
+You can add user tags to new or existing file shares, modify, and delete tags for a file share with the UI, CLI, and API.
 You can view tags throughout your account by filtering by tags from your resource list.
 You can also add user tags to replica file shares.

 You can create as many user tags as you like for a file share.
-However, to keep tags managable, create only as many user tags as you require to effectively manage the resource.
+However, to keep tags manageable, create only as many user tags as you require to effectively manage the resource.
 {: note}

 Add tags to a file shares in any of these ways:

-* Specify user tags when creating a new file share from the [UI](/docs/vpc?topic=vpc-file-storage-create&interface=ui#file-storage-create-ui) or [API](#fs-add-tags-api).
+* Specify user tags when you create a file share in the [UI](/docs/vpc?topic=vpc-file-storage-create&interface=ui#file-storage-create-ui) or [API](#fs-add-tags-api).

 * Add or update tags to an existing file share from the [file share details page](#fs-add-tags-shares-ui) in the UI.